About Max Manus Innovation

 My father reported for duty at the Foreign Office after his elder brother was killed in Ethiopia.
 The import of wood in England had stopped because of the war and the firm was closed.
-It’s probably a bit strange that he despite being an officer in one of England’s oldest regiments, The Honourable Artillery Company, considering the lack of officers in those days, was transferred to Haugesund as Consul.
+It’s probably a bit strange that he despite being an officer in England’s oldest regiment, The Honourable Artillery Company, considering the lack of officers in those days, was transferred to Haugesund in Norway as Consul.
 He had, however, fairly good knowledge of Scandinavia and spoke a bit of Norwegian.
 He was – among other duties – to report on the movements of the German fleet.

 The Germans came and he retreated towards the north and ended up in Åndalsnes.
 The house he was staying in there got hit by German bombers.